If you visit the fruit and vegetable markets during September and October you’ll be sure to see mounds of small red fruit that look like dates.

 There are several ways in which eating jujubes can do wonders for your heart health.
 First, it is loaded with potassium and low in sodium, which makes it easier for your blood vessels to relax and maintain a good level of blood pressure.
 It has also been found to work as an antiatherogenic agent, which means that it prevents fat from getting deposited in and clogging your arteries.

 Jujubes are low in calories and have absolutely no fat.
-Additionally, they have a high fiber and protein content, which means that they can fill you up fast and prevent you from indulging in unhealthy snacks between meals and putting on weight.
+Additionally, they have a high fibre and protein content, which means that they can fill you up fast and prevent you from indulging in unhealthy snacks between meals and putting on weight.
 So, it comes as no surprise that jujubes are a huge hit among fitness freaks.

 Jujubes have many more health benefits.
 You can find out more in the article below.